HeiningaVE/HeiningaVE.github.io/CV.md

 # Teaching experience

-2018	Co-teacher Statistics 6, KU Leuven, Belgium
+2018	Co-teacher Statistics 6
+KU Leuven, Belgium

-2017	Guest lecture Social studies, Hanze Hogeschool, The Netherlands
+2017	Guest lecture Social studies
+Hanze Hogeschool, The Netherlands

-2015	Guest lecture Nursing, Hanze Hogeschool, The Netherlands
+2015	Guest lecture Nursing
+Hanze Hogeschool, The Netherlands

-2014	Teacher Psychiatry Research 3rd year Medical Students (supervised by E. van Roekel), University Medical Centre Groningen (UMCG), The Netherland
+2014	Teacher Psychiatry Research 3rd year Medical Students (supervised by E. van Roekel)
+University Medical Centre Groningen (UMCG), The Netherland

-2013	Teaching assistent Statistics 1B, University of Groningen (RUG), The Netherlands
+2013	Teaching assistent Statistics 1B
+University of Groningen (RUG), The Netherlands

-2012	Teaching assistent Statistics 1A, University of Groningen (RUG), The Netherlands
+2012	Teaching assistent Statistics 1A
+University of Groningen (RUG), The Netherlands

 # Additional relevant courses and workshops

 Masterclass John P.A.
-Ioannidis Amsterdam; 12-2016  \s \s
+Ioannidis Amsterdam; 12-2016
 	Selected by the Netherlands Research Integrity Network as one of the 9 excellent young researchers, to present their work at a masterclass hosted by the renowned Prof Dr. John P.A.
   	Ioannidis.

 # Membership board councils and committees

-Sept 2018 - present \s\s
+Sept 2018 - present
 Council of the Faculty of Psychology and Educational Sciences, KU Leuven - University of Leuven, Belgium

 <hr />

-Sept 2018 - present \s\s
+Sept 2018 - present
 ABAP representative of the Research group quantitative psychology and individual differences, Faculty of psychology and educational sciences, KU Leuven - University of Leuven, Belgium (reserve)

  <hr />

-Sept 2018 - present \s\s
+Sept 2018 - present
 Educational Committee of the Master of Psychology: Theory and Research, KU Leuven - University of Leuven, Belgium (reserve)

 # Education
-2013 – 2017		PhD candidate Psychiatry, University Medical Center Groningen (UMCG)
+2013 – 2017		PhD candidate Psychiatry
+University Medical Center Groningen (UMCG)

-2011 – 2013	 	Research Master Behavioural and Social Science, Interuniversity Centre Social Sciences & Methodology (ICS); 				Specialization: Sociology
+2011 – 2013	 	Research Master Behavioural and Social Science
+Interuniversity Centre Social Sciences & Methodology (ICS)
+Specialization: Sociology

-2010 – 2011		Pre-master programme BSc Sociology, University of Groningen (RUG)
+2010 – 2011		Pre-master programme BSc Sociology
+University of Groningen (RUG)

-2009 – 2010		First year BA Psychology (30 ECTS), University of Groningen (RUG)
+2009 – 2010		First year BA Psychology (30 ECTS)
+University of Groningen (RUG)

-2006 – 2010		BSc Social Work, Hanze University of Applied Sciences
+2006 – 2010		BSc Social Work
+Hanze University of Applied Sciences

 # Valorization
 #### Media appearences of my research (first authored)